Begins March 6, 2017

 The University's Appeal Policy for Refunds is explained on the Bursar's Web site.

-Students who have had their ability to register BLOCKED by administrative offices (reasons include failure to provide health information, parking tickets, balance due on account, etc.) can check for blocks on the WEBstudent screen, REGISTRATION APPROVALS / BLOCKS, accessible from the WEBstudent menu.
+Students who have had their ability to register BLOCKED by administrative offices (reasons include failure to apply for graduation, provide health information, parking tickets, balance due on account, etc.) can check for blocks on the Monmouth University Portal, myMU student WebAdvisor screen under REGISTRATION, WEBregistration APPROVALS / BLOCKS.

 Classroom assignments will appear on the student's schedule.
-Monmouth University provides each student with a WEBstudent account where they can view their schedule at any time.
-Therefore, paper schedules are not provided to continuing students who should confirm their semester/session classroom assignments immediately before classes begin.
+Monmouth University provides each student with a WebAdvisor account where they can view their schedule at any time.
+Therefore, paper schedules are not provided to continuing students; they should confirm their semester/session classroom assignments immediately before classes begin.
 Remember that until all of the assignments are finalized, room assignments are tentative.

-Monmouth University provides each student with a WEBstudent account that includes schedule look-up.
-Therefore, paper schedules are not provided to continuing students who should confirm their semester/session schedule immediately before classes begin.
+Monmouth University provides each student with a WebAdvisor account that includes schedule look-up.
+Therefore, paper schedules are not provided to continuing students; they should confirm their semester/session schedule immediately before classes begin.

 Monmouth University is an equal opportunity/affirmative action institution in accordance with civil rights legislation and does not discriminate on the basis of race, color, religion, ancestry, national origin, sex, affectional or sexual orientation, atypical hereditary cellular or blood trait, marital status, age, liability for service in the Armed Forces of the United States, veteran status, or status as an individual with a disability, and provides a work environment free of bias based on such categories.
 This policy applies to every phase of our operation, including recruitment, hiring, promotion, reclassification, transfer, compensation, benefits, termination, layoff and return from layoff, social and recreational programs, and any other aspect of employment.